 We plan to update Thriving Places Wales annually, in line with developments to the overall Thriving Places Index updates.
 The timing of this update will consider the timings of the updates for individual measures among other factors.
-The first update is planned for early 2019.
+The next update is planned for early 2021.

 We expect future releases of Thriving Places Wales to make use of new and improved data sources as they become available.
 We will also want to reflect any further work undertaken to develop the Index in England, where this is appropriate for the Welsh context.

 The charity and social enterprise was set up in 2010 to challenge the belief that economic growth was the only measure of success in society.
 It offers a place-based model of change that puts the wellbeing of current and future generations centre stage.
 It does this by developing new measures of progress and delivering training, projects and campaigns to help embed them into how places work.
-Based in Bristol, Happy City is now working with organisations large and small from the public, private and community sector, right around the UK.
+Based in Bristol, Centre for Thriving Places is now working with organisations large and small from the public, private and community sector, right around the UK.